AusDTO/disco_layer/awsInfo.md

 >Getting public key: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#retrieving-the-public-key
 >>ssh-keygen -y

+Setup password based logon for crawler
+in: `/etc/ssh/ssh_config`, uncomment: `PasswordAuthentication yes` *Note: This is becuase I could not get the script to run with key based auth, there may be a way to do this though, will talk to mark.*

 ##OrientDb Install
 - Download using wget (remember to quote the link)
 - Extract to /opt/orientdb